 IHS Markit predicted earlier this year that world oil demand would recover at a record pace and then plateau just below pre-COVID-19 levels.
 Daniel Yergin has been quoted saying oil demand will return to 2019 levels by the end of 2021, 2022.
 The Canadian Energy Centre reported that Canadian oil sands have a unique ability to respond quickly to demand changes and quotes RBN Energy analyst Martin King, that the industry is on its way with small expansions underway by companies like Canadian Natural Resources and Suncor Energy.

 China is defying the COVID-19 demand trends with refining demand at record highs this fall.
 India’s demand is not far behind as their refiners are running at full capacity according to business reports and this demand is expected to continue in 2021.
 It’s relevant to the 2021 energy discussion to note that both countries are also looking to satisfy their growing demand for coal.
 According to globalenergymonitor.org, China, India and the developing world…

 “overwhelmingly use fossil fuels because that is by far the lowest-cost way for them to get reliable energy.
 Unreliable solar and wind can’t come close.
 That’s why China and India have hundreds of new coal plants under construction.
 Combined, China and India have 288 new coal plants (over 300 GW of capacity as of late 2020) under construction or in the planning phase as of July 2020.”

 The Power of Vaccines

-With Pfizer-Biotech, Moderna and Oxford-AstraZeneca vaccines being developed, approved and shipped to several countries, we may see global oil demand surge higher than expected but consumption of transport fuels may increase more slowly according to the EIA.
+With Pfizer-Biotech, Moderna and Oxford-AstraZeneca vaccines being developed, approved and shipped to several countries, we may see global oil demand surge higher than expected but consumption of transport fuels may increase more slowly according to the IEA.